Coupling Deep Learning with Full Waveform Inversion: Coupling learning with FWI

 In the offline learning stage, we use deep learning to train an approximate inverse of the operator $\bff$.
-As we outlined in the previous section, our main argument is that the learning process can only be performed reliably on a small amount of dominant features of the velocity field.
-First, resolving all details of the velocity field requires over-sized neural networks that demand an exceedingly large amount of training data, not to mention that such networks are computationally formidable to train reliably.
-Second, large neural networks or large sizes display serious frequency bias in picking up frequency contents in the training datasets~\cite{XuZhXi-arXiv18}, making it inefficient in fitting high-frequency components of the velocity field.
-Despite all the challenges in resolving high-frequency features, it has been shown in different scenarios that learning low-frequency components of the velocity profile can be done in a robust manner~\cite{LiGuLiAbZhYaXu-IEEE21,ReNiYaJiCh-IEEE21,SuDe-Geophysics20}.
+As we outlined in the previous section, our main argument is that the learning process can only be performed reliably on a small number of dominant features of the velocity field.
+First, resolving all details of the velocity field requires oversized neural networks that demand an exceedingly large amount of training data, not to mention that such networks are computationally formidable to train reliably.
+Second, large neural networks or large sizes display serious frequency bias in capturing frequency contents in the training datasets~\cite{XuZhXi-arXiv18}, making it inefficient in fitting high-frequency components of the velocity field.
+Despite the challenges in resolving high-frequency features, it has been demonstrated in various scenarios that learning the low-frequency components of the velocity profile can be done in a robust manner~\cite{LiGuLiAbZhYaXu-IEEE21,ReNiYaJiCh-IEEE21,SuDe-Geophysics20}.
 This means that if we take the Fourier representation, the lower Fourier modes of the inverse operator can be learned stably.
-This good low-frequency approximate inverse is our main interest in the learning stage (even though an accurate inverse itself would be better if one can realistically have it).
+This good, low-frequency approximate inverse is our main interest in the learning stage (even though an accurate inverse itself would be better if it could be realistically obtained).

 Let $\fM$ be the feature map we selected, and $\fm$ the corresponding feature vector, that is,

 where $\cM\subseteq L^2(\Omega)$ is the class of velocity field that we are interested in and $\bbM$ the space of the feature vectors.
 Motivated by the analysis of weighted optimization in~\cite{EnReYa-IP20,EnReYa-ICLR22}, we train a network, which we still denote as $\bff_\theta^{-1}:\ \bg\mapsto \fm$, using the synthetic dataset~\eqref{EQ:Data Training}, through the optimization problem